 1. Elk antlers are often more rough in texture, darker in color, thicker, heavier, and tend to be straighter than deer antler.
-Deer antlers are lighter in color, smoother, more dense, and will often have more ‘point variation’.
+Deer antlers are lighter in color, smoother, more dense, and will often have more 'point variation.'

 3. Of all the types of antlers that are shed, Elk antlers are the easiest on canine teeth.

 4. The Choice Wise Burr is a great alternative to our Choice Wise Dog Chew.
 Your dogs will love them!
-The Choice Wise Burr is the bottom piece of the antler which attaches to the animals skull before it is shed.
-Burrs offer your pets a fun, dynamic texture to chew, while most importantly, providing them with a nutrient-rich, wide slice of marrow.
+The Choice Wise Burr is the bottom piece of the antler which attaches to the animal's skull before it is shed.
+Burrs offer your pets a fun, dynamic texture to chew, while most importantly providing them with a nutrient-rich, wide slice of marrow.

-6. Make sure your antler bite is large enough so that there is no possibility that your pet will swallow it prematurely.
-If you find that the antler chews that you have purchased are not large enough, or appear to pose any immediate or serious threat to your pet, you are encouraged to report your finding and concerns to our Choice Wise Customer Service Central phone line at 415-729-5091.
-Choice Wise Safety Management Department will review your report and is qualified to offer Choice Wise customers a replacement product and full refund.
+6. Make sure your antler chew is large enough so that there is no possibility that your pet will swallow it prematurely.
+If you find that the antler chews that you have purchased are not large enough, or appear to pose any immediate or serious threat to your pet, you are encouraged to report your finding and concerns to our Choice Wise Customer Service Central phone line at 831-246-3743.
+The Choice Wise Safety Management Department will review your report and is qualified to offer Choice Wise customers a replacement product and full refund.

 7. Supervise your dog the first few times while chewing.
 Be very careful giving hard chews (such as antlers) to especially aggressive chewers as it is possible they could break a tooth.
 Do not allow your dog to attempt to break the chew in half with his/her back teeth.